hsukenooi/iterative-website/_posts/2021-03-16-invest-in-slope.markdown

 Startup C will be orders of magnitude larger than Startup A or Startup B. Remember, if you’re growing by the same number of users every week, your growth is actually slowing as a % of your user base (Startup A and Startup B).
 If you can maintain growth as a % of your user base, you’re growing exponentially (Startup C).
 That’s why success in our program is growing 5% to 7% weekly for the duration of the program.
 If they grow 7% for the duration of the program (12 weeks), they will be 2.25x larger.
 If they grow 7% for an entire year, they will be 33.7x larger.

 Growing non-linearly is hard but not complicated [<a href="#f3">3</a>].
-Think about your growth as a stacked bar chart of initiatives.
+Think about your growth as the result of a set of growth initiatives.
 Every week, each of those initiatives will generate some amount of growth (users, revenue, etc.).
-When an initiative stops generating growth, you need to find another initiative to make up for it or your overall growth rate will decrease.
+When an initiative stop generating growth, you need to find another initiative to make up for the loss in production otherwise your overall growth rate will decrease.

 Given this, a good way to grow non-linearly is to work on growth initiatives that are (1) repeatable and (2) have low marginal cost.
 These types of initiatives generate growth each week with very little additional effort.
 That gives you time to work on other growth initiatives that will add to your overall growth.
 Content marketing and SEO are both examples of this but require significant effort before they reach this state.
 For some companies (B2B, D2C, some marketplaces), paid marketing might fit this criteria if you think of marginal cost as time instead of actually $ cost.